TheDjgamerProductions/Robotics2022/Assessments/Assessment_2_Smart_Device_House/Logic.md

 This function is used to control the Fan when the system is in a disarmed state.

 When the user turns the potentiometer it makes the fan speed up or slow down.

+It also maps the pot readout to math the min and max of the fan
 ```mermaid
   flowchart TD
     terminalStart([Void FanCrontroller])